Shohini Ghose: Early life and education

-Research and Professional Activities
+Research and professional activities

-In 2003, Ghose moved to the University of Calgary where she held a Alberta Ingenuity Postdoctoral Fellowship.
+In 2003, Ghose moved to the University of Calgary where she held an Alberta Ingenuity Postdoctoral Fellowship.
 After one year of postdoctoral research, she accepted a position as Assistant Professor at Wilfrid Laurier University in 2005.
 She continued her research in the field of quantum physics, working on quantum entanglement, chaos and tunneling.
 She is best known for her work with her colleague Poul Jessen's team at the University of Arizona to make the first ever observations of individual cesium atoms that showed the effect of chaos on quantum entanglement.
 Her research on quantum chaos was selected for the 2011 McGraw-Hill Yearbook of Science and Technology – an annual collection of breakthroughs in science and technology.

 In 2012 Ghose co-authored the first introductory astronomy textbook in Canada for university students.
 Today her research is focused on quantum information science.
 She has published on the topics of quantum communication, teleportation, multiparty quantum correlations and quantum chaos.
 She is a Fellow of the Balsillie School of International Affairs, and is the Co-Editor in Chief (2018-) of the Canadian Journal of Physics.